low-earth-orbit/notes/data-science-courses.md

 - [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)

-  - _This is the milestone for DA...
-For DA, you probably need Excel, Tableau, SAS, Power BI etc. in addition to Python..._
+  - _This is the milestone for DA.
+However, you probably need Excel, Tableau, SAS, Power BI etc. in addition to Python._

 - [HarvardX: Introduction to Data Science with Python](https://www.edx.org/learn/data-science/harvard-university-introduction-to-data-science-with-python)
   - Covers the statistics side of data science.
   - Book for reference: [An Introduction to Statistical Learning](https://www.statlearning.com/) (preferably the Python version)

 _This is the milestone for DS...
 Now there are two choices: Data Engineering or MLE.
 You can, of course, do both.
 MLE is harder.
 Sometimes positions prefer those who have graduate degrees.
 Resources listed here might not be enough.
-I suggest DE then dive deeper to ML if you're interested..._
+I suggest DE then dive to ML if you're interested..._

 ## Data Engineering